Here's a short video on how to share your screen during broadcast:

 For viewers to hear you during the broadcast while using the screen share you have to add yourself (your camera) along with screen share to the broadcast area, this will allow your microphone and you will be heard during your LIVE.

-Simply connect your camera and click on the arrow in the top right corner to move it to the broadcasting section.
+Simply connect your camera and click on the "show in stream" in the top right corner to move it to the broadcasting section.

 If you don’t want people to see you, you can just press SOLO in the top left corner of the shared window.